 Al Walters lives in the Texas Hill Country, five miles east of Boerne,and 35 miles northwest of San Antonio.
 He was born on August 9, 1931 in San Diego, CA and enlisted in the United States Coast Guard in February 1951, to become an airborne radio operator when CW was the primary mode for air to ground operational communication.
 He flew over 1100 hours as radio operator in seaplanes (PBY, PBM, P5M, SA-16) during the last exciting days of Coast Guard seaplane aviation conducting Air-Sea Rescue.
 When not flying it was either shore station radio watch or airplane maintenence depending on the routine for the day.

 Al took and passed the examinations for Air Force pilot training during the last months of his Coast Guard enlistment.
-He was discharged from the Coast Guard in the rate of AL2 (Aviation Electronicsman Second Class) in early February 1955 after a four year enlistment, and a few days later, enlisted in the United States Air Force as an Aviation Cadet.
+He was discharged from the Coast Guard in the rate of AL2 (Aviation Electronicsman Second Class) in early February 1955 after a four year enlistment.
+A few days later, he enlisted in the United States Air Force as an Aviation Cadet.
 Al was awarded his pilot wings and commissioned as an Air Force Second Lieutenant in June 1956 with Class 56-P, graduating at the top of his class largely due to the mentoring received from Coast Guard pilots before completing his enlistment.
 He retired from the USAF in the rank of Colonel on the second of July, 1982 after serving an additional 27 years alternating between flying, staff and command assignments.
 After leaving the Air Force, Al worked seven years as an aerospace corporation Vice President, and then successfully and sequentially formed and sold his interest in two start-ups.
 He continues to own a third start-up which specializes in radio telemetry.